flatiron-school/origami-panacea/README.md

 * Make an origami ballon

   * Your grandpa really responded to that ballon, but is still a little loopy, and the doctors want to try something a little more agressive.

-Dig deep and make the most epic of origami in a last ditch effort to save your grandpa
+Dig deep and make the most epic of origami in a last ditch effort to save your grandpa.

 * Make an origami crane